Daniel Herrera

 Abstract

 This study investigates the relationship between users and internal climate in traditional buildings.
-Built upon principles of social practice theory, the results presented here compare and contrast occupants's daily practices of comfort with the physical characteristics of the indoor environment.
-Specifically, this study explores the effect of coping with discomfort on the internal moisture loads (difference in water vapour content ing/m3 between indoor and air).
-A cross-sectional study was designed to gather qualitative and quantitative data from households of traditionally constructed buildings before and after a thermal retrofit of comfort (such as heating or ventilation) are shaped.
-More importantly, the comparison between narratives and measurements showed that households where comfort was more difficult to achieve were those with higher moistrue concentrations.
-The results of the study also showed that the adjusting mechanisms chosen by the users - that is, the way in which users coped with discomfort - and how long they lasted were heavily influence by their perception of how easily comfort could be restored.
+Built upon principles of social practice theory, the results presented here compare and contrast occupants' daily practices of comfort with the physical characteristics of the indoor environment.
+Specifically, this study explores the effect of coping with discomfort on the internal moisture loads (difference in water vapour content in g/m3 between indoor and outdoor air).
+A cross-sectional study was designed to gather qualitative and quantitative data from households of traditionally constructed buildings before and after a thermal retrofit of the envelope.
+The results revealed that the 'meaning' of comfort has a crucial impact on how daily practices of comfort (such as heating or ventilation) are shaped.
+More importantly, the comparison between narratives and measurements showed that households where comfort was more difficult to achieve were those with higher moisture concentrations.
+The results of the study also showed that the adjusting mechanisms chosen by the users - that is, the way in which users coped with discomfort - and how long they lasted were heavily influenced by their perception of how easily comfort could be restored.

 Citation